 What would you add to the ways to put your husband first in your Christian marriage?

 What other Bible verses about putting your husband first come to mind?
-I’d love hear from you!
+I’d love to hear from you!

 For more on Christian marriage, consider these top recommended books on Christian marriage.